dipcoat-image/finitedepth/doc/source/guide/analyze-runtime.rst

     ...     parameters=Experiment.Parameters(window=(5, 5))
     ... )

+:class:`ExperimentBase` has only one argument *parameters*, whose type is defined in :attr:`~ExperimentBase.Parameters` attribute.

 Now, we sequentially construct two :class:`RectLayerShape` instances using same arguments.
 The result is identical, but the second construction is several times faster because template matching is performed over only a small window.